naerbnic/datalit/README.md

 - See [LICENSE-APACHE](./LICENSE-APACHE) for the Apache 2.0 license text.

 You may use this project under the terms of either license.

+## Security

+Please do not report vulnerabilities in public issues.
+For private disclosure instructions, see [SECURITY.md](./SECURITY.md).

 ## Acknowledgements